-So here is what a typical Bodywork session looks like.
-After an initial consultation to assess your concerns and goals for the session, I will have you lie comfortably on the table under the blanket.
+So here is what a typical Myofascial Release session looks like.
+After an initial consultation to assess your concerns and goals for the session, I will have you lie comfortably on the table.
 There is no need to undress, but I do recommend that you wear jogging shorts and a sports bra for women, and jogging shorts for men.

 The session will usually begin with some light neck or foot massage, to help you transition from the Mindworld and begin to enter the Bodyworld.

 Once we are comfortably settled in, I will begin to Feel into your Body, acknowledging specific ares of tension, noticing subtle emotional states, breathing patterns, or any other physical or non-physical cues.

 Then I will utilize a variety of techniques to address the physical issues that present themselves.
 These typically include: